 Current undergraduate students

-If you are offered or admitted to an undergraduate course and want to undertake a postgraduate program, you apply via our courses and study website.
-Find the course you want to apply for, check the prerequisites and follow the steps to apply.
+If you are offered or admitted to an undergraduate course and want to undertake a postgraduate program, you can apply via the JCU Courses and Study website.
+Find the course you want to apply for, check the prerequisites, and follow the steps to apply.

 New postgraduate students

-You need to apply via our courses and study website.
-Find the course you want to apply for, check the prerequisites and follow the steps to apply.
+New postgraduate students can apply via the JCU Courses and Study website.
+Find the course you want to apply for, check the prerequisites, and follow the steps to apply.